|Season (1 Jan 2024 - 31 Dec 2024)

 And be prepared for Karmsund bru (Karmsund Bridge) too.
 This bridge, connecting Karmøy and Haugesund, illustrates what is so wonderful and unique about voyages in Western Norway.
 It’s not possible to get a closer mix of nature and man-made structure.
 Karmsund Bridge’s characteristic arch makes it popular with photographers, so have your camera ready!

 On board, you can enjoy good food and recharge your batteries before arriving at the historic and dynamic city of Stavanger.
 Fjord Line has menus and restaurants to cater for all tastes.
 For those that like a little bit of everything, the Commander Buffet restaurant, which has daily breakfast, lunch and dinner menus, is a good option.
 As it’s a buffet, you can pick and mix to your heart’s content.
 If you’d prefer a romantic à la carte dinner, then the Grieg Brasserie is the place for you.
 Here, you can savour various tasty dishes composed of top-quality raw ingredients.
 Or for something quick and easy, why not try the Oasis Garden Café.

 For a round trip from either Bergen or Stavanger, an interesting alternative is travelling back on Kystbussen (the coastal bus).
 With this option, we would recommend a minimum one-night stay in Bergen or Stavanger.
 The bus takes about five hours and can be booked online here.

-After arriving in Stavanger, the ship continues on to Hirtshals in Denmark.
-Trips to Denmark, can be booked at fjordline.no
+After arriving in Stavanger, the ship continues on to Hirtshals in Denmark and Kristiansand.
+Trips to Denmark and Kristiansand, can be booked at fjordline.com

 Bergen - Stavanger: Every day: at 13:30 p.m.
 Attendance 60 minutes before departure.
 Check-in closes at 13:10